21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 The year column has data of the three years, 2014 and 2000 and 1996.
 And, We can see Abigail Johnson has "(3)" in the name column.
 That is because he was counted three times.
 In other words, Abigail Johnson was counted as one of the billionaires in 2014 and 2000 and 1996 in this data.What we want to know is information about billionaires in Europe now.
 So, we need to delete other data except 2014's year.

-In such case, in contrast to Excel which I need to find where function like a filter is, Exploratory enables us to chose command from there or type code like SQL.Grammer enables you to express anything you want, that's why we can talk/write.
+In such case, in contrast to Excel which I need to find where function like a filter is, Exploratory enables us to chose command from there or type code like SQL.
+Grammer enables you to express anything you want, that's why we can talk/write.
 Time to learn Grammar for Data Analysis, not tools like Excel or Tabelow!

 ![](images/exploratory-command.png)